AyaHobloss/plantuml-generation-intellij-plugin/howto_extension.md

 ### Generated Diagram

 The node ToDoList and the edge to ToDoItem is now changed.
-The cardinality is replaced with '[0..n]' and the edge is an aggregation instead of an association.
+The cardinality is replaced with '[0..n]' and the edge is a composition instead of an association.

 ![](howto_extension.svg)